abbbi/git2skype/README.md

 (or consider creating a symlink)

-6) Push your changes and watch the bot reporting like so:
+6) Push your changes and watch the bot reporting, like so:

 ![screenshot](skypebot.jpg?raw=true "Thebot")